iyu46/dont-be-so-trivial/README.md

 # dont-be-so-trivial
-Trivia minigames made multiplayer with React.js and C#.
+Trivia minigames made multiplayer - play with your friends online!

-Written using React.js (JavaScript, HTML, CSS), C#, and uses the Material UI library.
+Written using React.js (JavaScript, HTML, CSS) served by ASP.NET Core + Entity Framework Core (C#), with SignalR managing real time events.

+Uses the Material UI library and graphics from Loading.io.

 Trivia questions are sourced from the [Open Trivia Database](https://opentdb.com/) under the Attribution-ShareAlike 4.0 International license.